-Of course, that doesn't mean that there weren't those who thought it was a piece of shit.
+Of course, that doesn't mean that there weren't those who thought the film was a piece of shit.
 I'm pretty sure there were.
 They just didn't say anything to me directly, which is perfectly ok.

 But the point is that some were willing to overlook certain inadequacies and instead allowed themselves to be taken in by what many felt were the film's strengths, which they remembered the most.
 Or, to put it another way, for some, the film's strengths overshadowed its weaknesses, enough for them to appreciate the experience.

 Do we expect every film to deliver fully, with each and every individual aspect working perfectly in unison, resulting in a rich, memorable, resounding cinematic experience?
 Of course we do!
-But how often does that happen even in pricey Hollywood studio filmmaking, let alone in resource-limited indie-world?
+But how often does that happen even with expensive Hollywood studio movies, let alone with those made within the resource-limited indie-world?

 To be clear, I'm not suggesting that one is inferior to the other, but to consider how we watch those *smaller* films, remembering the challenges the filmmakers had to tackle to see their films through completion.

-So, the question is, what, if anything, are you willing to *forgive,* for lack of a better word when it comes to film-watching?
+So, the question is, what, if anything, are you willing to *forgive,* for lack of a better word, when it comes to watching no- to low-budget indie films?
 The popular saying is that nothing else really matters but the story.
 Is that true for you?
 If everything else is sub-par, but there's an interesting story that hooks you, would that be enough to carry you through the entire film?
 If the acting is weak, but the cinematography is sublime; or if the sound is poor, but the acting is strong; etc, etc...

 Or do you say, tough cookies, I look at every single film, whether studio or indie, through the same lens, and judge them exactly the same way, no matter how expensive or how cheaply-made they are.